Luang Say Cruise

 The Luang Say Cruise runs up and down the Mekong River from Luang Prabang to the border of Northern Thailand and vice versa.
 The boat is a 34 metre stunning converted antique rice barge that journeys along the river, taking in the sights and sounds of traditional Laotian life.
 There is a large communal deck, bar as well as games and reading facilities to keep all passengers comfortable and blissfully content as they drift along this pristine stretch of river.

-You will spend overnight en route at the charming Luang Say Lodge, which is located at Pakbeng and is a simple, tranquil place to stay.
+You will spend overnight en route at the charming Luang Say Lodge, located at Pakbeng and is a simple, tranquil place to stay.
 Set on the banks of the Mekong in wooden lodge-style rooms you will really get a chance to experience what serene rural river life in Laos is all about.
-It has 11 Lao style bungalows constructed almost entirely from local materials with shutters surrounding each one and is decorated in a simple but extremely comfortable furnishings with twin beds and hot water showers.
-On the huge veranda overlooking the river there is ample space for just relaxing and taking in the view, reading or playing games.
+It has 20 Lao style bungalows constructed almost entirely from local materials with shutters surrounding each one and decorated in simple but comfortable furnishings with en suite bathrooms and hot water showers.
+On the huge veranda overlooking the river there is ample space for relaxing and taking in the view, reading or playing games.
 For those more active there is plenty to do and see with short walks, village visits and trekking which can all be easily arranged.